 - “Reference Identification Field” (or TRN02) on your ERA

-- Number located on the right side of the first page of your online remittance report
+- Number located on your online remittance report

 EFT enrollment guidelines

 - For savings account deposits, verify that your bank will support EFT.